aws-deepracer/aws-deepracer-offroad-sample-project/README.md

 ### Prerequisites

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the AWS DeepRacer Offroad sample project.
-For more information about the pre-installed set of packages and libraries on the AWS DeepRacer and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
-The AWS DeepRacer Offroad sample project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
+The AWS DeepRacer Offroad sample project requires the AWS DeepRacer application to be installed on the device, as it leverages most of the packages from the core application.

 The following are additional software requirements to get the AWS DeepRacer Offroad sample project to work on the AWS DeepRacer device.